rakk91/songs2canzoniere/README.md

 # songs2canzoniere

 ## Purpose of the code
-This is a C++ script for translate my usualty .tex code for songs to the .tex code for the canzonierionline.it.
+This is a C++ script for translate my usualty .tex code for songs to the .tex code for the canzoniereonline.it.

 ## Usage
 After compile it using the `Makefile` via `make`, you can use it by: